Skip to content

 Location: Belize, Guatemala, Honduras, Mexico, Costa Rica, and Colombia

-MAR Fund, with partners across the Caribbean and support from WTW are scaling innovative risk financing to build the resilience of coral reefs to extreme climate events.
-Hurricanes are a leading driver of coral cover loss in the Caribbean, and immediate post-hurricane reef response is critical to protect this ecosystem.
-This project facilitates coordinated response plans, in-the-water skills, and bespoke risk financing instruments (including parametric insurance) that coastal communities need to jump-start reef recovery and maintain the myriad benefits that these high-value natural assets provide.
-Building on early project success in the Mesoamerican Reef region, MAR Fund and WTW are now working with the Caribbean Biodiversity Fund, Forever Costa Rica Association, and Fondo Acción to scale ecosystem resilience across the Caribbean Basin.
+This project facilitates the development of a coral reef insurance cover that support the coordinated response plans, in-the-water skills, and post-hurricane funding that coastal communities need to kickstart reef recovery and maintain the myriad benefits that these high-value natural assets provide.
+Building on early project success in the Mesoamerican Reef region, where insurance cover is currently live for eleven reef sites across four countries, MAR Fund and WTW are now working with the Caribbean Biodiversity Fund, Forever Costa Rica Association, and Fondo Acción to further build and scale this mechanism across the Caribbean Basin.

 MAR Fund and WTW have developed a bespoke parametric insurance product to cost-effectively finance post-storm reef response.
 First launched in 2021 as the MAR Insurance Programme, this solution now covers the hurricane risk to eleven priority reef sites of the MAR.
-This parametric protection means that if a hurricane passes near any of these sites, a pay-out will be rapidly disbursed to fund immediate reef response.
 The liquidity provided is fundamental to a rapid and effective reef response, which is critical to enhance the resilience of the reef ecosystem and the people and nature it supports.
 This innovative financial solution protects approximately 10,000 hectares of live coral cover, enhances the coastal resilience of more than two million local people, and secures more than USD$3.3 billion in reef-related income in the region every year.

 The first pay-out was triggered on 2 November 2022 when Hurricane Lisa hit the covered reefs of the Turneffe Atoll in Belize.
 This USD$175,000 pay-out was rapidly available to finance reef response in the Turneffe Atoll Marine Reserve, demonstrating the value and effectiveness of the parametric insurance instrument.